ForumMagnum/ForumMagnum/public/lesswrong-editor/src/ckeditor5-footnote/README.md

 ### 2. Multiple references allowed for a given footnote
 - within `insertFootnoteCommand.js`, if an existing footnote index is provided, the
 ### 3. Deleting a footnote deletes its references
 - covered in `footnoteEditing.js`, via the `_handleDelete` method.
+Updating reference indices is handled via an event listener on the `change:data` event, which is a broad event that includes all updates that affect the model's contents.
 ### 4. Allow Markdown syntax
 - handled via `autoformatting.js`.
 Autoformatting is an autocorrect-like plugin that's built-in to CKEditor.
 ### 5. Reference remain in order
-- handled within `footnoteEditing.js` via an event listener on the `change:data` event (a broad event that covers general updates to the model). `_updateReferenceIndices` handles the specific case.
+- handled within `footnoteEditing.js`  `_updateReferenceIndices` handles the specific case.
 ### 6. Operations are atomic
-- handled by sharing `Batch` and writer objects, primarily in `footnoteEditing.js`.
-All changes to the model or the view typically happen either through converters (mentioned above) or via a `writer.change` method.
-All changes made by the same writer instance can be undone together.
-Changes made by different writer instances can be grouped by sharing a batch between them.
+- handled by sharing `Batch` and `Writer` objects, primarily in `footnoteEditing.js`.
+Basically all changes to the model or the view happen either through converters (mentioned above) or via a `writer.change`/`writer.enqueueChange` method.
+All changes made by the same `Writer` instance can be undone together, for both `change` and `enqueueChange`.
+Changes made by different writer instances can be grouped by sharing a `Batch` instance between them, which is merely a collection of operations to be performed on the document.

 # Known gaps
 ### Forbidden Ancestor Descendant Relationships